srl-ethz/hydra-documentation/docs/source/tools/hemera.rst

    :align: left

-| Attach the two pins to the bracket and tighten by sloting a small allen key through the hole in the pin.
+| Attach the two pins to the bracket and tighten by slotting a small allenkey through the hole in the pin.

 |